natamaia/natamaia/README.md

 ## About me

 - 🎓 Análise e Desenvolvimento de Sistemas.
-- 💻 Analista de Segurança da Informação
+- 💻 Analista de Segurança da Informação.
-- 💼 IT Support
+- 💼 IT Support.
 - 👨‍💻 Java, C/C++
-- 🖥 Debian and Windows
+- 🖥 Debian

 ### 📊 Estatísticas no GitHub